jefbarn/moment-recur-ts/README.md

 Options and Other Methods
 -------------------------
-moment-recur provides a few methods for getting/setting options, as well as two utility methods.
+moment-recur-ts provides a few methods for getting/setting options, as well as two utility methods.
 It also creates two additional momentjs functions.

 ### Options
 Options can be set when creating a recurrence or using the getter/setter methods listed below.